hackinmonster/pigeon/README.md

-Pigeon is a career-building platform designed for students with little formal work experience.
-It's planned to include features such as a search engine for internships, student profile creation and viewing, an application tracker, and analytics for finding technical skills relevant to a particular field or industry.
+Pigeon is a career development platform tailored for students with limited formal work experience.
+It aims to empower users with features like an internship search engine, customizable student profiles, an application tracker, and data-driven analytics to identify key technical skills required in various fields and industries.

-Software:
-  Visual Studio Code (VSCode):
-    Primary code editor for HTML, CSS, and Python.
-    Extensions for syntax highlighting, debugging, and Git integration.

-  Django Framework:
-    To build the backend of the Pigeon application.
+- **Django**: Web framework for building the backend of the Pigeon application, handling routing, authentication, and business logic.

-  Python:
-    Backend programming language for server-side logic, database interactions, and application functionality.
+- **Python**: Primary backend language for server-side logic, data processing, and application functionality.
+Uses Django for web development and SQLAlchemy for ORM-based database management.
-    Required libraries may include Flask/Django for web development, SQLAlchemy for database management, and others depending on the project's scope.

-  Web Development Stack:
-    HTML/CSS for frontend development.
-    JavaScript (optional for dynamic elements or advanced interactivity).
+- **Frontend Stack**: HTML/CSS for structuring and styling the user interface.

 Installation Guide:

-  Requirements:Laptop, Stable internet connection, and virtual enviroment (we suggest VisualStudio Code).

-  Open a new terminal and run the folling command:
+  In your command-line interface, navigate to directory called pigeon (manage.py should be present inside)

     Windows: python manage.py runserver

     MacOS: python3 manage.py runserver

-  Ater this is don you should recive an output of the following:
-    System check identified 1 issue (0 silenced).
-    December 09, 2024 - 04:30:10
-    Django version 5.1.2, using settings 'pigeon.settings'
-    Starting development server at http://127.0.0.1:8000/
-    Quit the server with CONTROL-C.

-  Finally simply click on the link to the server in the output.
+  Finally, simply click on the link to view the webpage locally.